AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 In all these ways to ensure that a program produces only what we expect it to produce, a word appears to be common : *test*.
 We *try* different inputs in order to isolate cases that are problematic.
-We provide inputs that we *estimate to be representative* of the actual use of the program and we verify that the results we get are correct.
+We provide inputs that we *estimate to be representative* of the actual use of the program (note that unexpected use case are often not considered whereas there are generally the most dangerous ones) and we verify that the results we get are correct.
 But we cannot test *everything*.
 We cannot try *every* combinations of *every* possible inputs of a program.
 It is then quite hard to choose good tests.